Azure/azureml-examples/README.md

 To create or setup a workspace with the assets used in these examples, run the [setup script](setup-workspace.py).

-> If you do not have an Azure ML Workspace, run `python setup-workspace.py --subscription-id $ID`, where `$ID` is your Azure subscription id.
+> If you do not have an AML Workspace, run `python setup-workspace.py --subscription-id $ID`, where `$ID` is your Azure subscription id.
 A resource group, AML Workspace, and other necessary resources will be created in the subscription.
 >
-> If you have an Azure ML Workspace, [install the Azure ML CLI](https://docs.microsoft.com/azure/machine-learning/reference-azure-machine-learning-cli) and run `az ml folder attach -w $WS -g $RG`, where `$WS` and `$RG` are the workspace and resource group names.
+> If you have an AML Workspace, [install the AML CLI](https://docs.microsoft.com/azure/machine-learning/reference-azure-machine-learning-cli) and run `az ml folder attach -w $WS -g $RG`, where `$WS` and `$RG` are the workspace and resource group names.
 >
 > Run `python setup-workspace.py -h` to see other arguments.